 Have you ever wondered why the average man spends three months of their annual salary when buying an engagement ring for their partner?
 While there are many potential reasons for this, what cannot be denied is that this is a proven consumer behavioural trend that jewellers tap into when pricing their products and optimising margins.

 What this highlights is the importance of developing a clear customer profile for your target consumer, as this helps you to predict their behaviour and ensures that your pricing is designed to capitalise on this.
 As a result of this, it is far easier to forecast potential peaks and dips in consumer spending, which in turn allows you to create viable pricing strategies that maintain at least minimal margins at all times.

 Striving to understand your consumer’s behaviour has other advantages too, particularly when it comes to customer retention.
-Not only is it far more cost-effective to retain customers than acquire them in the first instance, but this is also estimated to increase bottom-line profits by between 75% and 95%.
+Not only is it far more cost-effective to retain customers than acquire them in the first instance, but it will also increase bottom-line profits.

 Regardless of the product or service that you sell, an innate and in-depth knowledge of your customers will translate into incrementally higher and more sustainable margins.
 This is why analytical CRM systems represent such a good investment, as they deliver a significant return over a sustained period of time.

 Ultimately, if you want to create a business legacy and establish profits that can be sustained during good times and bad, you will need to consider the type of strategic steps listed here.
 Otherwise, you run the risk of losing momentum and having your margins squeezed once your sales begin to dwindle.

 Have you used any of these methods to achieve long-term profitability?
 Let us know in the comments section below...